Gumuwka64/Task-1-/README.txt

-First, Check UserServiceImpl class when u made,a object of UserService class firstoval make a flag method setWay true or false when flag true ,class will be using methods of Hibernate when flag false , class will be using methods of JDBC for ur comfort in main class and test class was made boolean constant "HIBER"
+First, Check UserServiceImpl class when u made,an object of UserService class firstoval make a flag method setWay true or false when flag true ,class will be using methods of Hibernate when flag false , class will be using methods of JDBC for ur comfort in main class and test class was made boolean constant "HIBER"